 The internal ear, constitutes membraneous labyrinth, seen inside a bony labyrinth.
+A coiled tube like cochlea, auditory nerve,the vestibular apparatus is filled with a fluid, endolymph and the space between the bony labyrinth and membraneous labyrinth is filled with another fluid, named perilymph.

-A coiled tube like cochlea, auditory nerve,the vestibular apparatus (vestibule & 3 semicircular canals) and vestibular nerve are the parts of internal ear.
+(vestibule & 3 semicircular canals) and vestibular nerve are the parts of internal ear.
+The membraneous labyrinth